 - passionate about community development

-The average Watipa scholarship awarded in 2016 was for £500 (range from £250 – £2,500) for tuition fees.
+Our scholarship program will support young people with tuition fees and living expenses for a period of 1-3 years (depending on the needs of the scholars) as well as access to our pool of international mentors.
+The average Watipa scholarship awarded in 2017 was for £500 (range from £250 – £1,125) for tuition fees.
 Additional support for living expenses of £240 was awarded to applicants who were in secondary school students, who are living with a disability, and/or who are young mothers.
-Highly commended encouragement awards were given as a one off award of £240 each.

 What supporting documents will you need?

 - A letter of reference from a teacher or lecturer

 - A letter of support from your parents or a family member